Clean Power Research Support Center logo

 Figure 1: PROGRAM DESIGN >> Data Fields

-The Data Fields feature allows you to conveniently retrieve a list of all your program’s available Data Fields.
-Use the search bar at the top to search Data Fields text and narrow down the list.
-PowerClerk also has a subset of Data Fields which are built-in and as such are always available across programs:
+The Data Fields feature allows you to retrieve a list of all your program’s available Data Fields.
+Use the search bar at the top right to search Data Fields names and narrow down the list.
+PowerClerk also has a subset of Data Fields called are Built-In Fields and are always available across programs:

 Built-in Fields